elixir-makeup/makeup_eex/README.md

 * `HEExLexer` - this lexer is automatically registered for the `heex` language

 It also automatically registers the `heex` language within the `~H` sigil.

+Please note that for HEEx, as well as `html_eex`, you need to install a separate lexer for HTML, such as [makeup_html](https://hex.pm/packages/makeup_html).